Table of Contents

 Specialized Journals Focusing on International and Comparative Tax Law

-The following journals focus exclusively on international comparative tax law.
+The following journals focus exclusively on international and comparative tax law.

 - Asia-Pacific Tax Bulletin.
 Published every other month by the International Bureau of Fiscal Documentation.